billing client

 client interface to pay invoices

-For international clients, it’s also more convenient to pay via an online form via card instead of sending money via a wire transfer, which just adds extra costs for them.
+For international clients, it’s also more convenient to pay via card instead of sending money via a wire transfer, which just adds extra costs for them.
 That being said, payment processors do take a percentage fee, so the convenience has to be paid by someone, in this case, you.

-In the end, you have to decide if you prefer the convenience over manually billing every client, and making sure there are no late payments.
+In the end, you have to decide if you prefer the convenience of a client portal over manually billing every client, and making sure there are no late payments.
 Those can quickly cause issues with your cash flow, especially if you run an agency and need to stay on top of your own payments.

 Summary